What is Virtual Reality Training? Everything You Need To Know

 - Physical Side Effects – Not everyone is able to participate in virtual reality programs.
 Some people will get headaches, nausea, eye strain, or even worse symptoms.

 Solution – Keep the VR activities rather short with breaks in between sessions.
 If there are employees that can’t participate, be sure to have alternative activities available.

 - Technology Development – We are all excited to start using virtual reality, but just think about what the future holds!
 Newer hardware, upgrade capabilities and brand new accessories.
 While this is exciting to imagine, it also means that you may have to refresh your program to stay current.

 Solution – Find a partner who will advise you on the right technology to invest in now.
 Some VR programs allow the owners to be agile and update regularly.

 - High-Cost – The start-up cost for virtual reality training systems can be higher than alternatives.
 Between the hardware, designing, programming, etc. it may be daunting to your leadership team.

 Solution – The longer you use your virtual reality training system, the higher the ROI you receive in the long run.
-There are also many studies to show the effectiveness of VR training courses.
+There are also many studies to that show VR training effectiveness.

 Is Virtual Reality Training Right for You?